Val-d Isere Snowboarding

 TIP: If you are planning to arrive by train, keep in mind that the regular bus up to the resort is primarily during daylight hours.
 After dark, the bus runs infrequently, if at all.
 Therefore, you will need to take a cab from the train station to the resort.
 If you plan to fly into Lyon, you may want to check the train schedule before buying your flight to make sure there is a convenient transfer.
 If you plan to arrive Friday through Sunday, the airport shuttle bus Altibus might be a more convenient option.
 Since there are not many trains or buses up into this region, you are highly encouraged to advance purchase tickets and reserve your seat.

-Overall, Val-d Isere is the 4th most popular snowboard & freeride destination of all 42 snowboarding resorts in France.
+Overall, Val-d Isere is the 4th most popular snowboard & freeride destination of all 47 snowboarding resorts in France.
+Several of the better snowboarding resorts are nearby Val-d Isere including Tignes and Sainte-Foy-Tarentaise.